openmethane/openmethane-prior/notes/initial-cleanup.md

     * Define an interface that all layers must implement
     * Move each of the layer scripts into a common place
 * Move inputs,intermediates,outputs into a data folder
 * Migrate to the CR copier template to define the repository structure and workflows.
-This will add linting, CI, versioning etc
+    * This will add linting, CI, versioning etc
-    * This will result in some changes in the development workflow so there might be some training needed
+    * There will be some changes in the development workflow so there might be some training needed
     * We should discuss what steps work for the rest of the team.
 There are part of the template that we can pick and choose
     * We've documented the technical decisions that we have made which we can share
 * Run CI periodically to double-check that the processing is always ready